 Our project team consists of individuals that have over thirty years of combined experience directing DSPS programs in California Community Colleges, over fifty years working in community colleges in the State, and over thirty years of providing technical assistance and training to programs serving individuals with disabilities.

-Dr. Gail Conrad is the current District Director of DSPS for the San Diego Community College District and brings a wealth of knowledge and experience to our project team.
+Dr. Gail Conrad is the current Project Director for DSPS Solutions with Interwork Institute.
+She is also a Lecturer for the SDSU masters degree in Rehabilitation Counseling.
+She was the District Director of DSPS for the San Diego Community College District from 2007-2017 and brings a wealth of knowledge and experience to our project team.
 She has directed DSPS programs for almost thirty years and has her Doctorate in Educational Leadership with a concentration in Community College Leadership through SDSU.
 Dr. Conrad has worked repeatedly as a TA provider under the Galvin Group for the DSPS TA project and is a highly respected and experienced community college leader in the realm of disability support services.

 Dr. Caren Sax is the Principal Investigator for this project.
 As the Co-Director of Interwork Institute and the Department Chair of ARPE, Dr. Sax provides the administrative link to the University and oversees all of the Institute's activities and programs.
 Dr. Sax is a nationally and internationally recognized scholar and expert in the field of transition from school to postsecondary education and employment for individuals with disabilities.
 She teaches in both the Rehabilitation Counseling program and the Ed.D. program at SDSU.